Robotic Right Hemicolectomy for Tubulovillous Adenoma with High-Grade Dysplasia: Multimedia Analysis of a Contemporary Technique

 I always like to look where the - Veress was, make sure there's no - injury to anything in the left upper quadrant.
 Now because this is - even though the initial biopsies are benign, just like it was a malignant case, we'll look at the bilateral lobes of the liver to make sure there's nothing suspicious for malignant spread.
 And the same thing for the peritoneal lining.
 Which, other than the Veress site, looks pretty normal.
 Knife.

 So we're trying to expose the medial aspect of the right colon mesentery.
 Sometimes the omentum's in the way.
 Can we do a little bit less RT?
-So we had to make a decision about what approach we're going to do, lateral to medial versus medial to lateral.
+So we had to make a decision about what approach we're going to do, lateral-to-medial versus medial-to-lateral.
 It's determined by your ability to expose this - ileocolic pedicle, which in this particular case is a little bit difficult because he's - got a little bit of retroperitoneal fat.
 It may be easier once I have an extra arm to retract that way.
 Okay.
 That'll work.
-Alright, Brian.
+All right, Brian.
 Let's dock.

 Sometimes you have to push this back for a minute while we visualize these two.
 So just follow that.
 Now you can swing that trocar back around.
 Yes.
 A little bit.
 Looks good.

 So the intent here is to try to do medial-to-lateral because it - probably 85% of the colectomies in the US lap minimally invasive are done medial-to-lateral.
 The reason is...

 Why is it?
 Is it just because it's easier, or...?

 Yeah, because when you work lateral-to-medial in a confined space, it is - then you're always pulling the anatomy towards the camera.
 You can do it that way, and sometimes, and even in this case we may find that we have to - But it allows you to, number one, gain early vascular control and work away from the camera.